fhbastos/fhbastos/README.md

-- 👋 Oi!
-Sou o @fhbastos;
+👋 Hello everyone, I'm Flávio!

-- 🌱 Desenvolvedor Full Stack
+🌱 I'm currently studying to be a Full Stack Web Developer

-- 📫 fh_bastos@hotmail.com
+🙋🏻‍♂️ 29 years 😸 Cat guy 🎮 Gamer

 <!---
 fhbastos/fhbastos is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.